Rabbinic Cabinet Principles

 1. Commitment to and support for the people and the state of Israel.

 This means that the members of the Rabbinic Cabinet believe in Jewish self-determination and that the Jewish people have the right to a national home of their own.
 This national home is expressed in the State of Israel which was founded on democratic principles that we also hold dear.
-We also that Israel has real enemies, and we defend its right to live in security and peace, within internationally recognized boundaries and the moral right to defend itself against its enemies.
+We also know that Israel has real enemies, and we defend its right to live in security and peace, within internationally recognized boundaries and the moral right to defend itself against its enemies.

 2. The future of Israel depends on achieving a two-state resolution to the conflict with the Palestinian people.